Quez Watkins Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Recent Performances

-- In last week's matchup with the Chargers, Watkins caught two passes for nine yards while being targeted three times.
+- In last week's outing against the Chargers, Watkins was targeted three times, picking up nine yards on two receptions.

-- Watkins' six grabs have gotten him 64 yards (21.3 per game) during his last three games.
-He was targeted nine times.
+- Over his last three outings, Watkins' six catches have yielded 64 yards (21.3 ypg).
+He's been targeted nine times.

 Watkins' Philadelphia Teammates